santarini/batch-stock-scrape/README.md

 #### alpha.bas
 Is the current working version of the program and the only thing you really need from this repo.

 This script is dependent on a JSON parser.
-I would reccomend using <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall's JSON Converter</a>, which I've included in this repo with permission.
+I would reccomend using <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall's JSON Converter</a>, which I've included in this repo with his permission.
 See the License section below for more details.

 Make sure you enable a Microsoft Scripting Runtime and Microsoft Active X Data Object Library.